 If you are interested in certificates and credentials, here is my list:

 In the end, none of these papers or titles really matter though.

-My life is one of constant expansion, in search of meaningful connections, joyful abundance and authentic experiences.
-That is the basis of what I try to share with my students, clients and all the people around me.
-My life’s quest is to find the answer on how to balance mindfulness and integrity into a multi-tasking, modern-day lifestyle.
-I believe that this leads to good health and true happiness and I enjoy sharing my experiences with others.
+My life is characterised by constant movement, in search of meaningful connections, joyful abundance and authentic experiences.
+That is the basis of what I try to share with my students, clients and all the people around me; finding answers to the eternal question on how to balance mindfulness and integrity with a multi-tasking, modern-day lifestyle.
+We all aim for good health and true happiness and I enjoy sharing my experiences on these matters with others.

-Did all this peak your interest?
+Did this short story peak your interest?
 Scroll down to read more on how I got where I am.

 “Yaisa is a fantastic teacher, I love coming along to her classes and workshops.”

 ~ Deanna M. from South Australia, November 2017

 Though my looks may suggest otherwise, I am Dutch and apparently my name is from Gambia.
 Google however, is rather fuzzy about its origin.
 Ultimately I don’t think it matters where a name comes from.
 I have felt at home in many places around the world.